Mary Jane Watson: Six Months Later/Hellfire Gala

 Following an incident that decimates a section of Pennsylvania, Peter finds himself alienated from the superhero community and on bad terms with Mary Jane.
 The two have broken up and Mary Jane is now seemingly dating a man named Paul Rabin, with kids seeing Mary Jane as a mother figure, with the daughter heavily resembling her.
 Despite their lack of communication, Mary Jane still shows concern for Peter when Felicia Hardy pays her a visit asking about his present whereabouts.

-Sometime later, Mary Jane and her Aunt Anna have become brand ambassadors for medical treatments supplied by the mutant island nation of Krakoa, with an ailing Anna now suffering from dementia.
+Sometime later, Mary Jane and her aunt Anna have become brand ambassadors for medical treatments supplied by the mutant island nation of Krakoa, with an ailing Anna now suffering from dementia.
 Mary Jane arranges a meeting with Norman Osborn to verify that the treatments are safe to use.
 At Oscorp, she meets up with Peter, who apologizes for routinely trying to call her when she did not want to be contacted.
 Mary Jane accepts his apology and attempts to tell him something truthful about how she is presently feeling when the two are interrupted by Paul.
 It is implied Paul has had a visceral encounter with Peter in the past.
 Mary Jane and Paul depart, with MJ telling Paul she has the assurances she needs to try out the medicines, and makes preparations to attend the annual Hellfire Gala.

-MJ later finds an intruder in her Aunt's house, the X-Men's former ally-turned-nemesis Moira MacTaggart, who attacks her and renders her unconscious, intending to take her place at the Gala by disguising herself as her.
+MJ later finds an intruder in her Aunt's house, the X-Men's former ally-turned-nemesis Moira MacTaggert, who attacks her and renders her unconscious, intending to take her place at the Gala by disguising herself as her.

 Using Mary Jane as a "meat puppet", Moira infiltrates the Gala and interacts with several in attendance, including her son Proteus and MJ's ex-boyfriend Peter.
 Eventually, the X-Men uncover the truth behind Moira's infiltration, and Mary Jane temporarily breaks free of Moira's control to try and warn Logan of her predicament.
 Eventually, Moira escapes Krakoa along with a clone of Mister Sinister called Doctor Stasis after Moira sides with Orchis, only for Peter and Wolverine to follow them.
 Later, Moira is seen meeting with Druig of the Eternals revealing the secrets of the Five's resurrection protocols.
 Moira has abandoned Mary Jane, with the implication that she has killed the Krakoan ambassador.

 However, this is not the case, and Peter and Logan are able to successfully rescue Mary Jane.
 Upon returning to New York, Peter offers to talk to Mary Jane, but she refuses.
 Peter asks if it's because of Paul.
 When she confirms this is so, Peter challenges MJ on her feelings for Paul, but MJ angrily says this isn't about him, but about something she thought he understood responsibility, and walks away.